-If we give it too much importance, we legitimise an industry that often exploits garment workers, glorifies unattainable body types, perpetuates a narrow idea of beauty and encourages unbridled consumption.
+If we give it too much importance, we legitimise an industry that often exploits garment workers.
+It also glorifies unattainable body types, perpetuates a narrow idea of beauty and encourages unbridled consumption.
 Fashion brands are leveraging important social revolutions to appear enlightened.

 They align themselves with larger political trends, even though many of their practices are inherently at odds with feminist values and basic human principles.

 In 2017, there were questions brewing about the provenance of much of the feminist merchandise available on the market.
-In 2016, Asos was hit with accusations of using child labour.
+Asos was hit with accusations of using child labour in 2016.
 Discontentment with Nike has been increasing after claims of mistreatment in their Vietnamese factories.
 Dior has been accused of a lack of transparency with regards to their supply chain.
 We’ve barely scratched the surface of the fashion industry’s many transgressions.

 Cynicism: The Friend Of Feminism

 1. We keep learning, learning, learning.
-We learn about why sweatshops exist.
-We understand the hardship that garment workers face (yes, even if this is the most viable option they have).
-We weigh out the pros and cons of consumerism and understand the mechanics of our economic system.
-We make an informed decision before we purchase.
+Learn about why sweatshops exist.
+Understand the hardship that garment workers face (yes, even if this is the most viable option they have).
+Weigh out the pros and cons of consumerism and understand the mechanics of our economic system.
+Make an informed decision before you purchase.

-2. We don’t gate-keep or judge other women’s choices.
-Instead, we engage in meaningful debate and accept different viewpoints.
+2. Don’t gate-keep or judge other women’s choices.
+Instead, engage in meaningful debate and accept different viewpoints.

-3. We look past the slick exterior that retailers conjure up.
+3. Look past the slick exterior that retailers conjure up.
 Sure, that cool girl wearing that cool feminist t-shirt looks cool.
 But it’s an ad and it’s trying to sell me something – a t-shirt, not my feminist identity.

 4. Most importantly, our personal feminist concoction should include a decent dose of cynicism.
 Let’s be a bit cynical about fashion and everything it entails.
 Don’t be afraid to ask questions.
 Just because feminist fashion trends are suddenly all the rage, does not mean we need to automatically subscribe.